 Welcome to Polshettiwar's NanoCat Group

-Polshettiwar's Nano-catalysis Laboratory is part of Tata Institute of Fundamental Research (TIFR), Mumbai and integrated into the Division of Chemical Sciences (DCS).
+Polshettiwar's Nano-catalysis group is part of Division of Chemical Sciences (DCS) of Tata Institute of Fundamental Research (TIFR), Mumbai.

-A guiding hypothesis is that catalytic efficiency (activity, kinetics, selectivity and stability) can be controlled by tuning the morphology of nanomaterials/nanocatalysts.
+A guiding hypothesis is that catalytic efficiency (activity, kinetics, selectivity and stability) can be controlled by tuning the morphology/interfaces/defects of nanomaterials/nanocatalysts.